+The Board of Directors of the Pima County Flood Control District finds:
-WHEREAS, Pima County has experienced severe flood disaster events causing significant damage to public and private property, including homes and businesses which results in a need for insurance coverage for those who may be exposed to flood risks: and,

-WHEREAS, relief from the economic hardships of flood damage is available in the form of federally subsidized flood insurance as authorized by the National Flood Insurance Act of 1968 and its subsequent amendments: and,

-WHEREAS, the National Flood Insurance Program (NFIP) is a federal program enabling property owners in participating communities to purchase insurance protection against losses from flooding: and,

-WHEREAS, the Pima County Regional Flood Control District (District) participates in the NFIPs Community Rating System (CRS) which provides a framework necessary for a community's actions and efforts in meeting the three goals of: (1) reduction of flood losses; (2) facilitation of accurate insurance ratings; and (3) promotion of awareness of flood insurance: and,

-WHEREAS, as part of the CRS, communities are encouraged to exceed minimum standards and in doing so qualify for a reduction in flood insurance premiums for policy holders, with a current premium discount of up to 25% within unincorporated Pima County: and,

-WHEREAS, the District plans to further exceed the minimum NFIP standards through the design and implementation of a Program for Public Information (PPI): and

-WHEREAS, the PPI is an ongoing, stakeholder driven, public information effort to identify and transmit the messages that the Committee has prioritized as the most important to flood safety and the protection the natural beneficial functions of floodplains: and

-WHEREAS, a component of the PPI includes a Flood Insurance Coverage Assessment and a Coverage Improvement Plan that requires promoting of the purchase of or an increase in coverage of flood insurance:
+- Pima County has experienced severe flood disaster events causing significant damage to public and private property, including homes and businesses, resulting in a need for insurance coverage for those who may be exposed to flood risks. - Relief from the economic hardships of flood damage is available in the form of federally subsidized flood insurance as authorized by the National Flood Insurance Act of 1968 and its subsequent amendments. - The National Flood Insurance Program (NFIP) is a federal program enabling property owners in participating communities to purchase insurance protection against losses from flooding. - 4.
+The Pima County Regional Flood Control District (District) participates in the NFIPs Community Rating System (CRS) which provides a framework necessary for a community's actions and efforts in meeting the three goals of: (1) reduction of flood losses; (2) facilitation of accurate insurance ratings; and (3) promotion of awareness of flood insurance. - As part of the CRS, communities are encouraged to exceed minimum standards and in doing so qualify for a reduction in flood insurance premiums for policy holders, with a current premium discount of up to 25% within unincorporated Pima County. - 6.
+The District plans to further exceed the minimum NFIP standards through the design and implementation of a Program for Public Information (PPI). - 7.
+The PPI is an ongoing, stakeholder driven, public information effort to identify and transmit the messages that the Committee has prioritized as the most important to flood safety and the protection the natural beneficial functions of floodplains. - The PPI includes a Flood Insurance Coverage Assessment and a Coverage Improvement Plan that requires promoting of the purchase of or an increase in coverage of flood insurance.

+9. The CRS requires District staff to update the Board annually regarding the implementation of the PPI and requires the Board to approve the PPI Committee's recommendations for the upcoming year.